-No further rights were granted to KMP during the year.
+Refer to the table below in the Performance Rights holdings section for the performance rights granted to KMP during the year.
 No rights issued in prior years vested during the year.

 Exercise of options granted as compensation.

 No options granted as compensation during the current or prior years were exercised during the year by Key Management Personnel.